We are looking to buy land across the West Midlands and surrounding counties.

 We promise you a prompt response to your land to sell enquiry and we will quickly give you a decision on whether or not it’s a site that would work for us.

-Land Wanted Now – right now we are looking for residential development land / sites that fit the following criteria;
+Land Wanted – right now we are seeking to buy land / sites for residential development that fit the following criteria;

 - West Midlands and surrounding counties (approximately 1 hour drive radius of central Birmingham)

 - Ideally “oven ready” with detailed planning permission granted, but we will also consider subject to planning opportunities